Vegvisir-IoT/Containers/README.md

 - jdk-11.0.2_linux-x64_bin.tar.gz

 * Protobuf files can be found @ https://github.com/protocolbuffers/protobuf/releases
+* All the packages, save Python, can be downloaded executing `$ make download `

 These changes are reflected in the .gitignore file.
 #### How to Run the protobuf compilations